 The dark web is a haven of stolen goods and data, and limited visibility into activity targeting your brand leaves organizations at risk.
 Malicious behavior takes many forms, and a lack of understanding of what or how an asset is exposed on underground channels can lead to brand damage and financial loss.

-Detecting stolen data on the dark web is demanding, as navigating volatile marketplaces can be both technical and time-consuming.
-To effectively protect against abuse targeting your organization, security teams should prioritize dark web threat intelligence including understanding of the types threats relevant to your brand and where they live.
+Detecting stolen data on the dark web is challenging, as navigating volatile marketplaces is both technical and time-consuming.
+To effectively protect against abuse targeting your organization, security teams should prioritize dark web threat intelligence including understanding of the types of threats relevant to your brand and where they live.

 The most common dark web threats targeting the retail space include: